Skidmore v. Swift & Co.

 Skidmore v.
 Swift & Co., 323 U.S. 134 (1944), is a United States Supreme Court decision holding that an administrative agency's interpretative rules deserve deference according to their persuasiveness.
-The court adopted a case-by-case test, which considers the rulings, interpretations, and opinions of the administrator.
+The court adopted a case-by-case test, the Skidmore deference, which considers the rulings, interpretations, and opinions of the administrator.
 The Supreme Court reversed and remanded the case for further proceedings.